© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 The abbreviation "e.
 V." is part of the iSAQB’s official name and stands for "eingetragener Verein" (registered association), which describes its status as a legal entity according to German law.
 For the purpose of simplicity, iSAQB e.
 V. shall hereafter be referred to as iSAQB without the use of said abbreviation.

-List of Learning Goals
+Learning Goals Overview

 Introduction: General information about the iSAQB Advanced Level